Gwere people: Cultural structure

-All clans of Bagwere are headed by a clan leader or the chief and one of the clan leaders is elected to be the "IKUMBANIA" and 86 Clans leaders of Bugwere subscribed to the Constitution of the "OBWA IKUMBAANIA BWA BUGWERE" of 14 November 2009 and elected the first chief cultural leader of the Bagwere His Highness KINTU SAMUKU BALAMU.
+All clans of Bagwere are headed by a clan leader or the chief, and one of the clan leaders is elected to be the "IKUMBANIA" and 86 clan leaders of Bagwere subscribed to the Constitution of the "OBWA IKUMBAANIA BWA BUGWERE" of 14 November 2009 and elected the first chief cultural leader of the Bagwere, His Highness KINTU SAMUKU BALAMU.

 Intermarriage among members of the same clan is prohibited, as is the custom in most Bantu cultures.

-The Bagwere culture has got traditions that include celebration of births, marriages and deaths.
-Girls may marry as young as fourteen years of age, when they usually are solicited by a boy who is willing to pay a bride-price (cattle) to her parents.
+The Bagwere culture has traditions that include the celebration of births, marriages, and deaths.
+Girls may marry as young as fourteen years of age, when they are usually solicited by a boy who is willing to pay a bride-price (cattle) to her parents.
 Once parents agree, the boy's mother will arrive to pick up the girl and bring her to her husband-to-be.
 The ceremony involves the ritual washing of the girl's back by her mother-in-law.
 This ceremony is celebrated with music played on traditional instruments made out of natural substances like lukeme (thumb piano) made from clay.